-This Quarterly Report on Form 10-Q, including the section entitled "Management's discussion and analysis of financial condition and results of operations" contains express or implied forward-looking statements.
+This Quarterly Report on Form 10-Q, including the section entitled ""Risk factors" and "Management's discussion and analysis" of financial condition and results of operations" contains express or implied forward-looking statements.
 These statements relate to future events or future operational or financial performance, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to differ materially from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- the timing, progress and success of our clinical trials, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - whether the results of our trials will be sufficient to support domestic or foreign regulatory filings or approvals; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of our product candidates; - the outcomes of our preclinical studies; - our ability to enroll patients in our clinical trials at the pace that we project; - the costs of development of our product candidates or clinical development programs; - the period of time over which our existing capital resources will be sufficient to fund our operating expenses and capital expenditures, and the degree to which such resources will enable us to fund our planned development of our product candidates; - the potential attributes and clinical benefits of our product candidates; - our ability to successfully establish or maintain collaborations or strategic relationships for our product candidates; - the expected benefits of collaborations, including potential milestones and royalty payments from GSK pursuant to the GSK Collaboration Agreement (as defined herein); - the rate and degree of market acceptance of our product candidates; - our ability to obtain orphan drug or Breakthrough Therapy designation or other accelerated approval for any of our product candidates or any other product candidates that we may identify and pursue; - our ability to manufacture our product candidates in conformity with the U.S. Food and Drug Administration's ("FDA") requirements and to scale up manufacturing of our product candidates to commercial scale, if approved; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we pursue or treatment modalities that we develop; - our reliance on third parties to conduct our clinical trials;
+- the timing, progress and success of our clinical trials, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the trials will become available and our research and development programs; - whether the results of our trials will be sufficient to support domestic or foreign regulatory filings or approvals for our product candidates; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of our product candidates; - the outcomes of our preclinical studies; - our ability to enroll patients in our clinical trials at the pace that we project; - the costs of development of our product candidates or clinical development programs; - our expectations regarding the anticipated development of our pipeline of candidates; - the period of time over which our existing capital resources will be sufficient to fund our operating expenses and capital expenditures, and the degree to which such resources will enable us to fund our planned development of our product candidates; - the potential attributes and clinical benefits of our product candidates; - our ability to successfully establish or maintain collaborations or strategic relationships for our product candidates; - the expected benefits of collaborations, including potential milestones and royalty payments from GSK pursuant to the GSK Collaboration Agreement (as defined herein); - the rate and degree of market acceptance of our product candidates; - our ability to obtain orphan drug or Breakthrough Therapy designation or other accelerated approval for any of our product candidates:

-- our reliance on third-party contract manufacture organizations ("CMOs") to manufacture and supply our product candidates for us; - our ability to retain and recruit key personnel; - our ability to obtain and maintain intellectual property protection for our product candidates; - our estimates of our expenses, ongoing losses, future revenue, cash runway, capital requirements and our need for or ability to obtain additional financing; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act, or JOBS Act; - our future financial performance; and - the impact of laws and regulations applicable to our industry.
+- our ability to manufacture our product candidates in conformity with the FDA requirements and to scale up manufacturing of our product candidates to commercial scale, if approved; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we pursue or treatment modalities that we develop; - our reliance on third parties to conduct our clinical trials; - our reliance on third-party contract manufacture organizations ("CMOs") to manufacture and supply our product candidates for us; - our ability to retain and recruit key personnel; - our ability to obtain and maintain intellectual property protection for our product candidates; - our estimates of our expenses, ongoing losses, future revenue, cash runway, capital requirements and our need for or ability to obtain additional financing; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act, or JOBS Act; - our future financial performance; - the impact of laws and regulations applicable to our industry; and - developments and projections relating to our competitors or our industry.